-Shortly before lockdown, my husband and business partner, Kevin, and I closed our natural health clinic in accordance with government guidelines.
+During the lockdown of 2020, my husband and business partner, Kevin, and I closed our natural health clinic in accordance with government guidelines.
 To be honest, we had been talking about closing the doors of the clinic permanently for a few months; we just hadn’t committed to following through, mainly down to procrastination and not quite knowing the right time to close.
-Now we know that the right time has come.
+We knew, during lockdown, that the right time had come.

-It is with a mixture of sadness and excitement that I bring you this news.
+We made this decision with a mixture of sadness and excitement.
 Kevin and I started up our natural health clinic 28 years ago, from a room in our two up – two down end of terrace home.
 As the practice went from strength to strength, we knew we had to move out of the working class North Nottinghamshire town we lived in, and relocate closer to the city.

 And that is how we found ourselves in the Nottingham clinic.
 We invested in the best training for our respective disciplines, as well as high quality equipment, fixtures and fittings for our treatment rooms.
 We wanted to offer a whole treatment ‘experience’ to each and every person who came through those clinic doors.